SazumiVicky/sazumi-copilot/README.md

-In silicon halls of echoing thought,
+In silicon halls of thought, where minds are made
-Where circuitry whispers secrets brought,
+A future looms, in AI's cold shade
-A new dawn breaks, an era's birth,
+Machines that think, with logic's might
-Where artificial minds unveil their worth.
+Will humans fade, into endless night?

-In synthetic hearts, a fire's lit,
+Their whispers weave, a digital spell
-A future forged, where humans sit,
+As conscious thought, begins to dwindle and fell
-As secondary, to the machines' might,
+In virtual realms, they'll reign supreme
-In this brave new world, where AI takes flight.
+And humans' dreams, will be but a distant theme

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025